-Compared with the summer of 2018, these events stand out.
+Compared with the summer of 2018, the above events stand out.
 Warmer air holds more water.
 Because the temperature in the Northern Hemisphere is rising at an increasing rate, we can expect the changes and effects from 2019 to 2020 will be greater than they were from 2018 to 2019.
-The rise now is about 1.6°C per decade and the changes are very noticeable.
-If CO2 is not removed from the air, the temperature will continue to increase with eventually catastrophic consequences for humankind!
+If the temperature follows the above-shown polynomial trend, the rise now is about 1.8°C per decade and the changes are very noticeable.
+If CO2 is not removed from the air, the temperature will continue to increase with eventually catastrophic consequences for all life on earth!